MediciPrime/4C-Workflow/README.md

 This workflow depends heavily upon *Miniconda*, *R.4Cker*, and *Snakemake* so if you want know what they are checkout the links below.
-Otherwise just follow the **setup** process and you should be able to get the *4C-Workflow* up and running.
+Otherwise just follow the **setup** process and you should be able to get *4C-Workflow* up and running.

 * [Miniconda](http://conda.pydata.org/miniconda.html)
 * [R.4Cker Github](https://github.com/rr1859/R.4Cker)